 I will be back soon with another post, so until next time,

-Posted in Birmingham, food, Gourmet Life, local, Midlands, Midlands Group, regional, Restaurant, seasonal
+Posted in Birmingham, food, Gourmet Life, local, Midlands, regional, Restaurant Review

-Tagged Birmingham, deli, food, gourmet life, local, Midlands, Restaurant, seasonal
+Tagged Birmingham, gourmet life, local, Midlands, Restaurant Review, seasonal

 I love collecting cookbooks.
 I have so many they are trying to take over my house so at the moment, I am having a massive sort out of them, however I could not resist getting a copy of the new Jason Atherton book when Quadrille Publishing asked for food bloggers to review it.
 The title sounds tempting: ‘Gourmet Food For A Fiver’ but would it live up to name and large promises of Michelin style food for just £5 per head?